-We fit X-ray line profile models, including the effects of large-scale wind porosity. to the high-resolution Chandra spectrum of the O4 supergiant $\zeta$ Pup.
+We fit X-ray line profile models, including the effects of large-scale wind porosity. to the high-resolution Chandra spectrum of the O4 supergiant ζ Pup.
 We find that models that include porosity provide a somewhat worse fit to the data than models where the X-ray opacity is purely atomic and which do not include porosity.
 We also fit a porous model with oblate clumps, and find that it provides much worse fits to the data.
 From the fits to 14 emission lines between 6 and 22 Å we find a modest wavelength dependence in the optical depth, which is consistent with the expected atomic opacity and inconsistent with a porosity dominated medium, where the geometrical cross section of the clumps governs the effective opacity.
-From the fits to these lines, we derive a mass-loss rate of $3.0 \times 10^{-6} \text{ M}{\odot} \text{ yr}^{-1}$ , which represents a factor of $\sim 3$ reduction of the traditional mass-loss rate derived assuming no wind clumping.
+From the fits to these lines, we derive a mass-loss rate of $3.0 \times 10^{-6} \text{ M}{\odot} \text{ yr}^{-1}$, which represents a factor of ~ 3 reduction of the traditional mass-loss rate derived assuming no wind clumping, and is consistent with more recent determinations that include small-scale clumping.

-Key words: stars: early-type - stars: mass-loss - stars: winds, outflows - stars: individual: $\zeta$ Pup - X-rays: stars
+Key words: stars: early-type - stars: mass-loss - stars: winds, outflows - stars: individual: ζ Pup - X-rays: stars